modern-python/that-depends/README.md

 async def main():
     some_dependency = await DIContainer.independent_factory()
 ```
-2. No containers initialization to avoid wiring
+2. No containers initialization to avoid wiring -> only one global instance of container is supported